lambdamikel/europc-copro/README.md

 ### November 2025

-A user reported that he had to add extra bodge wires to VCC and GND and decoupling caps to make the card run more stable 9.54 MHz.
+A user reported that he had to add extra bodge wires to VCC and GND as well as decoupling caps to make the card run more stable at 9.54 MHz.

-I have hence rerouted the card - it has propose decoupling caps now, and the power rails are much thicker.
+I have hence rerouted the card - it now has proper decoupling caps, and the power rails are much thicker.

 Here are the [updated Gerbers.](./gerbers-v3.zip)